These Bylaws are authorized by the Constitution of the ICPSR.

 Services for Nonmembers

 ICPSR data and documentation will be provided to individuals who are not affiliated with a member institution.
-Such individuals requesting data for their research or instructional use will sign a loan agreement, and submit payment for charges assessed, before data are provided.
+Such individuals requesting data for their research or instructional use will sign a loan agreement and submit payment for charges assessed, before data are provided.
 ICPSR data and documentation may be provided to nonmember organizations on a basis negotiated by the organization and the Executive Director and approved by Council.
-Resources made available by ICPSR to nonmembers shall not be redistributed or sold to other individuals or organizations without the written agreement of ICPSR.
+Member-funded resources made available by ICPSR to nonmembers shall not be redistributed or sold to other individuals or organizations without the written agreement of ICPSR.

 Participation in ICPSR training functions or special research conferences supported solely by membership dues will be limited to students, faculty and staff from member institutions, unless exceptions are authorized by Council or the Executive Director.